 - Loose extruder gears – Make sure that your printer’s extruder gears are properly tightened.
 They must be tight enough to grab the filament and push it into the extruder, but do not unnecessarily overtighten them.

 - Dirty extruder gears – Always check that your extruder gears are clear of any leftover plastic.
 The extruder gears can also accumulate a layer of rust over time.
-Use lithium-based grease to clean them, but apply it only to the toothed part as seen in the right photo below!
+Use lithium-based grease to clean them, but apply it only to the toothed part!
 If you apply it to the whole gear, it will be unable to grab filament properly!

 - Bad filament – If the filament’s diameter is larger than the standard tolerance, it might be the source of the problem.
 You can use a caliper to check the diameter (+/- 0,05 mm is acceptable, but not perfect).
 Also, try using a different filament in case you can’t properly inspect the current one.
 See if the problem persists with a different spool.